a complete drivetrain. This example helps you understand how to model

 gear requires that A is free, B is locked, C is locked, and D is free.

-B and C are free.
+C are free.

 Determine the clutch states that correspond to first gear.
 Refer to table Clutch Schedule for the CR-CR 4-Speed Transmission.